-Major changes to the UK’s rail timetables come into effect on Sunday
+Major changes to the UK’s rail timetables havecome into effect on Sunday

-A new station will open at Reston in the Scottish Borders, while Dartmoor train services double
+Major changes to the UK’s rail timetables have taken effect

+Frst day of the upgraded timetable began poorly for Avanti West Coast: the first three departures from London Euston – to Manchester, Liverpool and Lancaster – were all cancelled due to staff shortage

-“This Sunday huge cuts to rail services will hit communities across the North,” Labour’s transport spokesperson, Louise Haigh, has claimed.
+“Huge cuts to rail services will hit communities across the North,” Labour’s transport spokesperson, Louise Haigh, is claiming.

-On Sunday 15 May a wide range of changes take effect across the country, with some services that were withdrawn during the coronavirus pandemic being restored.
+On Sunday 15 May a wide range of changes took effect across the country, with some services that were withdrawn during the coronavirus pandemic being restored.

 But Ms Haigh said in a social media video: “This weekend we’re going to lose vital rail routes for towns and cities and communities across Yorkshire and across the North because Northern Rail are introducing cuts without consultation to services that people rely on.